spacelift-io/spacelift-migration-kit/README.md

 To avoid storing sensitive variable values in Terraform code and the state file, the `generate` command does not set the value for those variables.

-Once the stacks have been created, run the `spacemk set-sensitive-env-vars` command to set the value for the sensitive environment variables.
+Once the stacks have been created, set the values for the `spacelift` section of the `config.yml` file and run the `spacemk set-sensitive-env-vars` command to set the value for the sensitive environment variables.

 ### Cleanup